Level of discipline required

 So which is better, a kayak or a canoe?
 It depends on what you desire.
 Each of the boats is unique and can serve different purposes.
 Want more speed, maneuverability and paddling ease?
 A kayak will do.
 Want more comfort, stability and space?
 A canoe will do.

 Are you planning some outdoor activities and would like to rent a kayak for the day?
-You can reserve a top-notch, safe, stable and comfortable kayak from Captain Mike’s Kayak Rentals.
+You can reserve a top-notch, safe, stable and comfortable kayak from Captain Mike’s Kayak Academy.
 At Captain Mike’s, we make sure to give our clients the quality kayaks and gear we promise them.
-For more information, visit the “Captain Mike’s Kayak Rentals” site.
+For more information, visit the “Captain Mike’s Kayak Academy” site.

 - Cliff Jacobson.
 (2017).
 Kayak or Canoe?
 Which One is Best for You?.
 Retrieved from https://paddling.com/learn/kayak-or-canoe-which-one-is-best-for-you/